-Following are some common causes for armpit pain.
+These are some of the common causes for armpit pain:

 There are several muscles of the chest and arms that could cause armpit pain from overuse or injury.

-If any of these or other muscles of the chest or upper arm is sprained or becomes inflamed, you could feel the pain in the armpit.
+If you sprain any of these or other muscles of the chest or upper arm, you could feel the pain in the armpit.

 Swollen lymph nodes

 Your lymphatic system is a network of nodes or glands found throughout the body.
-Lymph is a fluid that helps fight infections.
-There is a concentration of lymph nodes near the armpit on both sides of the body.
+These nodes produce a fluid that helps fight infections.

-Another condition, lymphadenopathy, also causes the lymph nodes to enlarge.
-It’s caused by an infection of the lymphatic system called lymphadenitis.
+- Lymphadenopathy.
+This also causes the lymph nodes to enlarge.
+It’s the result of an infection of the lymphatic system called lymphadenitis.

 Peripheral artery disease (PAD)